markogresak/angular2quickstart/README.md

 ## quick start

-1. `npm install -g http-server typescript tsd`
+1. `npm install`

-2. `tsd reinstall -r -o`

-3. `tsc -p ./src` to compile with typescript
+2. `npm start` to compile with typescript and run the server

-4. open a new tab and run `http-server`

 5. browse to <http://localhost:8080/index.html>